CityConnect WIFI: Aberdeen

-Free wi-fi is now available across 30 publicly-accessible Aberdeen City Council buildings, as part of the latest work to be delivered by the Accelerate Aberdeen programme.
-Again working in partnership with Pinacl Solutions and in the same technical style to York.
+Free Wi-Fi is available across 30 publicly-accessible Aberdeen City Council buildings, as part of the Accelerate Aberdeen programme.
+It was done in partnership with Pinacl Solutions and in the same technical style as in York.

-Aberdeen City Connect is available in 17 libraries, nine community and learning centres, Aberdeen Maritime Museum, Adventure Aberdeen and Marischal College, and is aimed at not only widening access to internet-based services across the city, but will also helping to address some of the digital divide and social inclusion.
+Aberdeen City Connect is available in 17 libraries, nine community and learning centres, Aberdeen Maritime Museum, Adventure Aberdeen and Marischal College.
+It is aimed at widening access to internet-based services across the city, as well as helping to address digital divide and social inclusion issues.
 In addition, Aberdeen City Connect is also available in 17 NHS Grampian Hospitals.

 Free public Wi-Fi is available in the below locations: